Eveldee/Nobeta-Guides/Any% NMG/README.md

 I would also recommend to check the runs on *[speedrun.com](https://www.speedrun.com/little_witch_nobeta)* and to compare them even if they don't necessarily contain the latest techs and routes, sometimes it's easier to understand something with a video example.
 I have also done a complete *[Any% NMG WR Analysis](https://www.youtube.com/watch?v=hlDkyTH6TiM&list=PLX-WkeHPvTEy8DhkUkb_UUJxz0aRXCtCf&index=3&t=6313s&pp=gAQBiAQB)* that explains everything that is right and wrong with the WR in this category *(as of the writing of this guide)*.
 I will often refer to this video since it is timestamped and provide examples for most of the latest discoveries.

+> [!NOTE]
+>
+> You can click on any segment title to open the world record run for this section.
+There are some mistakes made in this run but it helps getting the general idea of a segment.

 > You can find me on the [Little Witch Nobeta Speedruns discord](https://discord.gg/3FMeB4m) if you have any question